 Rev. David Bruce, M.Div, LCAS

-Pastor David Bruce worked in law enforcement for almost two decades during which time he attended and graduated from Salem College with a B.A. in Applied Sociology/social work.
+Pastor David Bruce worked in law enforcement for almost two decades during which time he attended and graduated from Salem College with a B.A. in Applied Sociology/Social Work.
 He felt the call to leave the police department and devote himself to full-time gospel ministry.
 Pastor Bruce has been serving Calvary Baptist Church in Beaufort, NC since 2003, and earned a Master of Divinity with Counseling degree from Southeastern Baptist Theological Seminary.
-Pastor Bruce has over thirty years of experience dealing with people suffering with addiction related problems and recently earned his Licensed Clinical Addiction Specialist Credential.
-He specializes in “nouthetic” counseling, which comes from the Bible and is derived from the Greek term, “nouthesia.”
+Pastor Bruce has over thirty years of experience dealing with people suffering with addiction related problems.
+He is a Licensed Clinical Addiction Specialist with the NCSAPPB and specializes in “nouthetic” counseling, which comes from the Bible and is derived from the Greek term, “nouthesia.”
 The three ideas found in the word nouthesia are confrontation, concern, and change.
 To put it simply, nouthetic counseling consists of lovingly confronting people out of deep concern in order to help them make changes that God requires.
 Along with his late wife Teresa, Pastor Bruce began this ministry and continues today as the Executive Director.